WORTHY OF THIS GREAT CITY

 2. Ruth thinks that what we want determines what we allow ourselves to think.
 Do you agree?
 If so, why does Ruth believe as she does?

 6. If Con Manos and Ruth Askew are both aspects of the author, what might be their actual relationship to each other?
-What’s the actual purpose of Con’s report?
+What’s the purpose of Con’s report?
 Who is it for?

 7. Con Manos describes the current division in philosophy between those who believe in objective truth and those who think that what we call reality is inextricably involved with the human mind.
-Do you agree with one side or the other of the debate?
+Do you agree with one side or the other of this debate?

 8. Worthy suggests that the greatness of an idea depends on timing and context.
 Do you agree?
 Are some statements in the novel deliberately thrown away, and if so, which ones?
 Does that make them seem less profound?

 9. Ruth describes a situation at her radio station involving a marketing scheme popular some years ago.
 Why do you think the author employed this strategy?